sarahosterhed/Footprint-Flip/README.md

 Engaged with the Technigo community on platforms like Stack Overflow and utilized ChatGPT for troubleshooting and clarification.

-Tech Stack:
+Tech Stack 💻
 Frontend: React.js, Redux, React-router, React-i18next.

 UI/UX: HTML Drag and Drop API, React-lottie for animations, React-confetti for the celebratory effect.

-Project Planning:
+Project Planning 📝

 - Used Trello for project management, starting with basic requirements and progressing to intermediate and advanced goals.
 - Facilitated communication through Slack and Discord.
 - Leveraged external resources such as Stack Overflow and ChatGPT for guidance.

-View it live
+View it live 🎉
 https://card-game-learn-and-play.netlify.app